ve-i/vc-Boo/README.md

 - display a ghosty icon onto the "Home"/"Direct Messages" button with a ghosty counter (depressing)(just as friends requests)
+- actually understand what i'm doing and make it finally coherent
 - ran out of idea